Parent & Teen Session

 A parent and teen (ages ~12–18) attending together

-You are open to looking at your own patterns, not just the other person's
+You’re open to looking at your own patterns—not just the other person’s

 Investment